 Hernandez underwent knee surgery ahead of signing for Bayern, and although this summer’s International Champions Cup – and fixtures against Arsenal, Real Madrid and Inter Milan – may come too soon for him, he is expected to be fit in time for the Bundesliga season opener against Hertha Berlin on 16 August.

-bundesliga.com shines the spotlight on Bayern's French World Cup winner.
+bundesliga.com shines the spotlight on the French World Cup winner, formerly of Bayern Munich.